adr/e-adr/docs/adr/0002-use-source-retention.md

 ## Decision Outcome

-- *Chosen Alternative: RetentionPolicy.SOURCE*
-- We do not need the annotations during runtime.
+Chosen option: "RetentionPolicy.RUNTIME", because, we do not need the annotations during runtime.
 The byte code should be unchanged.

-Further reading
+## More Information

 - <http://docs.oracle.com/javase/tutorial/java/annotations/basics.html>
 - <http://www.mkyong.com/java/java-custom-annotations-example/>